HomeLearnThe Comprehensive Guide to Sovereign AI Cloud in Europe

 Why European Governments Must Act Now

 For European municipalities and ministries, data sovereignty is not a business preference — it is a constitutional imperative.
-When citizen data is processed through an AI model for permit approvals, welfare calculations, or law enforcement, the state must guarantee that this data cannot be surveilled or monetized by a foreign power.
+When citizen data is processed through an AI model for permit approvals, welfare calculations, or law enforcement, the state must be able to evidence how that data is protected, accessed, and governed.

 Frequently asked questions